fiofury1/django-skeleton-docker/README.md

 ## Forking or Cloning ##
 After forking or cloning the project, you will need to:

-The following does not cover editor/IDE specific setup (ex. create project/workspace in your editor/IDE).
+The following does not cover:
+-  Editor/IDE specific setup (ex. create project/workspace in your editor/IDE)
+-  Instructions for setting up the repo/remote with git/GitHub.

 1. Create a new virtual environment and install dependencies using Pipenv.
      - This should be done from the root folder of the project.